 Borrow Assistive Technology

-Ask to borrow the assistive technology listed below at the circulation desk of the QEII Library.
+Ask to borrow the following assistive technology at the Computing Support Desk of the QEII Library.

-Victor Classic: A small audio player that plays books in Daisy format.
-It also lets you add bookmarks, voice notes, and move forward through chapters..
+- Visitor Classic - a small audio player that plays books in Daisy format.
+It lets you add bookmarks, voice notes, and move forward through chapters